iArcanic/iss-cw/docs/report/iss-report.md

 As this is a simulation, a lot of assumptions have been made.
 These are documented in [Appendix 4.1](#41-simulation-assumptions).
 A read of this is highly encouraged, as it will provide insight and understanding around the following implementation.

+For the full source code implementation for each of the following sections, please also refer to [Appendix 4.3](#43-implementation-source-code).

 ## 2.1 Authentication

 ### 2.1.1 User registration

-Any new users need to be registered securely with the system.
-The following function takes this into consideration.
-A `username` will help be a front-end unique identifier for users.
-A `password`, where the user provides their custom password.
-The `phone_number` parameter is just more placeholder registration data.
+New users must securely register with the system.
+The following function facilitates this process.

+- **`username`**: a unique identifier for users on the front-end.
+- **`password`**: custom password provided by the user.
+- **`phone_number`**: placeholder registration data.

 ```python
 def register_user(username, password, phone_number)
 ```

-To ensure that the username is unique, it reads the contents of the `USER_DB` (a user database JSON file) and checks whether the chosen username exists or not.
+User registration is initiated upon successful verification of provided details, with appropriate error messages returned in case of validation issues.

 ```python
 users_data = data_read_return_empty_if_not_found(USER_DB)